zizhongyan/StataImproved/README.md

 1, In the ST3, press `super+shift+p` to have the package control box, type `package control: install package`, press enter.

-2, Then type `Stata Improved Editor macOS` you will find it from a dropdown list, and choose it to install.
+2, Then type `Stata Improved Editor` you will find it from a dropdown list, and choose it to install.

 #### Or manually
 Download these files from here, and unpack it into the folder: `~/Library/Application Support/Sublime Text 3/Packages`.
 How to access this folder?
 In the finder, press `super+shift+g`, type the folder path in the box, and press `enter`.